 Answering God's call, Joseph digs deeper.
 Growing up as a young boy in Malawi, Joseph walked for water every day.
 Today he fights alongside others to help them end their water crisis.
 Watch the video above and hear Joseph tell his story.

 Driven by the Gospel, Carmen digs deeper.
 Growing up in Kenya, Carmen saw efforts to solve the water crisis and realized they weren't working.
 Today she empowers Zambians to bring clean water that lasts.
 Watch the video and hear Carmen tell her story.

 What does it take to change the world?
 It takes people like Pearl Fisher.
 Despite her young age, she knew she had a role to play and decided to act.
-At 7 years old, Pearl is fighting the water crisis from her community in Santa Rosa, CA. For her seventh birthday, she set a goal to raise $2,000 to build a well.
+At seven-years-old, Pearl is fighting the water crisis from her community in Santa Rosa, CA. For her seventh birthday, she set a goal to raise $2,000 to build a well.
 25 days later, Pearl blew through her goal, raising over $8,000 for safe water.
 Pearl is a world changer, and we're honored to be part of it!

 In 2011, Jill Donovan launched Rustic Cuff, a jewelry company built entirely around the idea of giving.
-In 2017, she used her company as a catalyst to raise $150,000, and empowered Water4 partners to end the water crisis for thousands.
+In 2017, she used her company as a catalyst to raise $150,000, and empowererd Water4 partners to end the water crisis for thousands.
 Watch the video below to see Jill’s story.